aFarkas/respimage/how-respimg-works.md

 ``respimage`` uses several techniques to increase perceived performance or reduce bandwidth:

 ##Polyfill vs. graceful degradation / progressive enhancement and "image data trashing"
 Polyfilling responsive images with a fallback ``src`` can lead to a wasted / trashed double request in non-supporting browsers and therefore some polyfills recommend to fully omit the src attribute, which antagonizes the natively and [specified](https://html.spec.whatwg.org/multipage/embedded-content.html#the-img-element:attr-img-src-2) build-in graceful degradation support in responsive images.
 As it turns out it's also [not the](http://lists.w3.org/Archives/Public/public-respimage/2014Sep/0028.html) [best thing to do](https://twitter.com/grigs/status/327429827726561280) [performancewise](http://www.stevesouders.com/blog/2013/04/26/i/).
+As also a big problem for search engine/bot visibility and the general validity of the document.

 While ``respimage`` also supports omitting the ``src`` attribute, ``respimage`` plays nicely with your progressive enhancement strategy (your valid markup) and does not trash an already started image download.